ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 ```bash
 sudo bash -c "sync; sleep 5; echo 3 > /proc/sys/vm/drop_caches"
 ```
-OS page cache is cleared entirely, ensuring the engine cannot benefit from previously cached index data.
-For Neptune there is no equivalent mechanism, we approximated a cold start by **rebooting the writer instance** before each cold run.
+This clears the OS page cache entirely, ensuring the engine cannot benefit from previously cached index data.
+For Neptune, we approximated a cold start by **rebooting the writer instance** before each cold run.

 ### Timeouts and query budgets